Library and Extension FAQ

 The global interpreter lock (GIL) is often seen as a hindrance to Python’s deployment on high-end multiprocessor server machines, because a multi-threaded Python program effectively only uses one CPU, due to the insistence that (almost) all Python code can only run while the GIL is held.

-Back in the days of Python 1.5, Greg Stein actually implemented a comprehensive patch set (the “free threading” patches) that removed the GIL and replaced it with fine-grained locking.
-Adam Olsen recently did a similar experiment in his python-safethread project.
-Unfortunately, both experiments exhibited a sharp drop in single-thread performance (at least 30% slower), due to the amount of fine-grained locking necessary to compensate for the removal of the GIL.
+The current work to remove the GIL is based on a fork of Python 3.9 with the GIL removed by Sam Gross.
+Prior to that, in the days of Python 1.5, Greg Stein actually implemented a comprehensive patch set (the “free threading” patches) that removed the GIL and replaced it with fine-grained locking.
+Adam Olsen did a similar experiment in his python-safethread project.
+Unfortunately, both of these earlier experiments exhibited a sharp drop in single-thread performance (at least 30% slower), due to the amount of fine-grained locking necessary to compensate for the removal of the GIL.
+The Python 3.9 fork is the first attempt at removing the GIL with an acceptable performance impact.

 Judicious use of C extensions will also help; if you use a C extension to perform a time-consuming task, the extension can release the GIL while the thread of execution is in the C code and allow other threads to get some work done.
 Some standard library modules such as zlib and hashlib already do this.